-If the situation is not urgent, saving up money is the safest way to make a purchase.
-This avoids taking on any more debt, thus not affecting your credit score negatively.
+If the situation is not urgent, saving money is the safest way to make a purchase.
+This avoids taking on more debt, thus not negatively affecting your credit score.
 You’ll be able to focus on your current bills and move forward with a financial goal in mind.

 To do this, ensure you have a budget and stick to it.
-The final purchase will be that much sweeter when you are paying it cash in hand.
+The final purchase will be much sweeter when you pay for it with cash in hand.

-If you need to make a smaller purchase and don’t have the money upfront, a credit card may be a good alternative.
+A credit card may be a good alternative if you need to make a smaller purchase and don’t have the money upfront.
 While interest rates are higher than personal loans, you can pay back this smaller amount faster during your next billing cycle with fewer fees.
-There’s a bit more flexibility than with personal loans, but the borrower should be wary of accumulating too much credit card debt.
+There’s more flexibility than personal loans, but the borrower should be wary of accumulating too much credit card debt.

-For those with low credit scores or dismal credit histories, payday loans abound.
-These are a quick way to get cash in hand with typically easy application processes.
+Payday loans abound for those with low credit scores or dismal credit histories.
+These are quick ways to get cash in hand with typically easy application processes.

 Once you narrow down the type of personal loan you would like, it’s time to compare lenders, paying special attention to interest rates and fees.
-Finally, remember to prioritize the repayment of your loan to avoid financial mishaps in the future.
+Lastly, don't forget to put paying back your loan at the top of your list if you want to avoid having money problems in the future.

 A personal loan is a great way to face financial emergencies when you need cash fast.
 When used responsibly, they can be a lifesaving force in the face of a financial storm.